brimfile.file

 • PSD (np.ndarray): The Power Spectral Density (PSD) data to be added.
 It must be 4D with dimensions z, y, x, spectrum

 • frequency (np.ndarray): The frequency data corresponding to the PSD.
-It must be 4D or 1D (in which case the frequency axis is assumed the same for all the spatial coordinates)
+It must be broadcastable to the PSD shape (the most common case is frequency being 1D, in which case the frequency axis is assumed the same for all the spatial coordinates)

 • px_size_um (tuple): A tuple of 3 elements, in the order z,y,x, corresponding to the pixel size in um.
 Unused dimensions can be set to None.